Visa Changes: Europe's EES & ETIAS Systems

 - Planning around confirmed processing times (most applications processed in minutes, but can take up to 96 hours)

-- Maintaining accurate passport information for all travellers
+- Maintaining accurate passport information for all travellers.
+Your passport details MUST correspond to those in your ETIAS application.

 - Understanding the different implementation dates for each system